SunTzuLombardi/HomeRegression/README.md

 ## Next Steps

-Identify other options instead of the defined 10 districts.<br>
+Identify other location options instead of the defined 10 districts.<br>
 Is the OLS the best model to use for this data?
 Identify other models to use with multiple regression.<br>

 ## For More Information